ComradeHonk/rum-jamajka-installer/README.md

 ```

 **NOTE**: rji is not yet functional, which means it won't install anything, so it's relatively safe to test, but you still might encouter bugs.
-Oh, and also rji needs certain build dependencies, but because this repo is a one time thing I'm to put them here ;)
+Oh, and also rji needs certain build dependencies, but because this repo is a one time thing I'm too lazy to put them here ;)